"And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come." - 1 Thessalonians 1:10

 TWO KINDS OF WRATH

-It all sounds good until a more careful examination of the Greek word for 'wrath' is accomplished.
+It sounds right until the Greek word for 'wrath' is carefully examined.
 In the New Testament, there are two distinct Greek words for our English word 'wrath': orge and thumos, just like there are different Greek words for our English word 'love'.
 Both words for 'wrath' have a very distinct meaning, and must not be confused with each other.

 -Orge is defined as judiciary wrath, or retributive wrath, being punishment for crimes as implemented by a judge.